commitech/blackbird/docs/method.md

 `password` : String.
 New password

+**IMPORTANT : This API must be called using POST request, as it consist password**

+*Authorization : This method must only be called by admin or the user that is specified.
+Call from other user will result in a Unauthorized Access error.*

 ### user/get_all_users

 No parameter

 Returns an array of user objects of all users

 ### user/get_notify_users